svanwal/SDFGen/README.md

 # SDFGen
 This version was adapted by Stefaan Van wal from the original by Christopher Batty, to generate the SDF of a small-body polyhedron shape model.
 The original readme and license of SDFGen are copied below.
+For more information on the Matlab files, see the readme in the relevant folder.

 ---------------------